-Note from the CPD Blog Manager: This post is based on a recent debate co-organized by the International Studies Association's International Communication Section and the International Communications...KEEP READING
+Note from the CPD Blog Manager: This post is based on a June 29, 2021 debate co-organized by the International Studies Association's International Communication Section and the International Communications...KEEP READING

 The CPD Blog is intended to stimulate dialog among scholars and practitioners from around the world in the public diplomacy sphere.
 The opinions represented here are the authors' own and do not necessarily reflect CPD's views.
 For blogger guidelines, click here.